-My Summer at MITTags: Think and Business
+My Summer at MITTags: think, business, and connect

 Task: Spend a Summer at MIT